MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 The Community Training portal allows you to provide a link to an external website on the learner’s homepage to allow quick access to a preferred website.
 Refer to [Steps to configure external website link and name](link-to-external-website-on-learner-Homepage.md#steps-to-configure-external-website-link-and-name) for further details .

-## Steps to set Default Country for Phone based login
+## Steps to set Default Country for phone based login

-If your instance has phone based authentication and you want to set a default country flag in the login page, you will need to provide the [**Alpha-2 ISO code**](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) for the country you want as the value in the **DefaultCountry** application setting.
+If your instance has phone based authentication and you want to set a default country flag in the sign page, you will need to provide the [**Alpha-2 ISO code**](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) for the country you want as the value in the **DefaultCountry** application setting.

 ```Default Flag
 DefaultCountry